CareMax: Sale-Based Chapter 11 Plan Exits in 78 Days

 Core Centers Sale Process

-Core Centers sale process: stalking horse, bid protections, and timing.
-The clinic sale process was governed by court-approved bidding procedures for the “Core Centers Assets.”
-Bankruptcy filings identified ClareMedica Viking, LLC as stalking horse and set a bid deadline of January 13, 2025 with an auction on January 17, 2025 and a combined hearing date of January 28, 2025.
-Bid protections included a $1.25 million break-up fee and up to $2.25 million in expense reimbursement, and overbid structures were required to include sufficient cash to pay bid protections in full (a practical constraint when bidders propose credit-bid structures or mixed consideration).
+Core Centers sale process.
+The clinic sale process was governed by the Bidding Procedures Order for the "Core Centers Assets."
+Court filings identified ClareMedica Viking, LLC as stalking horse and set a bid deadline of January 13, 2025 with an auction on January 17, 2025 and a combined hearing date of January 28, 2025.
+Bid protections included a $1.25 million break-up fee and up to $2.25 million in expense reimbursement.

 MSO/ACO Sale and Shared Savings Dependencies